judithneve/HyperparameterTuning/README.md

 1. Run DGM/DGM_scenarios_betas.Rmd.
 This will reproduce the specifications for the data simulation scenarios.
 Estimated runtime: 4 hours.

-2. a.
-Using slurm on a high performance computer, run Study1/Code/study1_8pred.sh, Study1/Code/study1_16pred.sh, Study2/Code/study2.sh, Study3/Code/study3.sh.
+2. Using slurm on a high performance computer, run Study1/Code/study1_8pred.sh, Study1/Code/study1_16pred.sh, Study2/Code/study2.sh, Study3/Code/study3.sh.
 The order does not matter.
 This will reproduce all data in the Data/preds/ and Data/perfs/ subfolders of Study1, Study2, Study3.
 Estimated runtime: 30 hours minimum (assuming everything starts running immediately).

-2. b.
-Check which jobs timed out, modify the array argument in Study1/Code/study1_16pred_failed.sh, Study2/Code/study2_failed.sh, Study3/Code/study3_failed.sh accordingly, and run these files.
+3. Check which jobs timed out, modify the array argument in Study1/Code/study1_16pred_failed.sh, Study2/Code/study2_failed.sh, Study3/Code/study3_failed.sh accordingly, and run these files.
 Repeat until there are no timed out jobs.
 If Study1 16-predictor jobs fail again, modify Study1/Code/study1_16pred_failed2.sh instead.

-3. Using slurm on a high performance computer, run Study1/Code/study1_calplot.sh.
+4. Using slurm on a high performance computer, run Study1/Code/study1_calplot.sh.
 This will reproduce all data in Study1/Data/coords/.
 Estimated runtime: 6 hours.

-4. Run Study2/Code/CalPlotCoords.R and Study3/Code/CalPlotCoords.R.
+5. Run Study2/Code/CalPlotCoords.R and Study3/Code/CalPlotCoords.R.
 This will reproduce all data in Study2/Data/coords/ and Study3/Data/coords/.
 Estimated runtime: 6 hours.

-5. Run Study1/Code/GenerateCalibrationPlot.R, Study2/Code/GenerateCalibrationPlot.R, Study3/Code/GenerateCalibrationPlot.R.
+6. Run Study1/Code/GenerateCalibrationPlot.R, Study2/Code/GenerateCalibrationPlot.R, Study3/Code/GenerateCalibrationPlot.R.
 This will reproduce all pdf files in Study1/Output/, Study2/Output/, Study3/Output/.
 Estimated runtime: 20 minutes.

-6. Run Study1/Code/Results.Rmd, Study2/Code/Results.Rmd, Study3/Code/Results.Rmd.
+7. Run Study1/Code/Results.Rmd, Study2/Code/Results.Rmd, Study3/Code/Results.Rmd.
 This will reproduce the Output/results.RData file in Study1, Study2, Study3.
 Estimated runtime: 15 minutes.

-7. Knit Report/Report.Rmd and Report/SupplementaryMaterials.Rmd.
+8. Knit Report/Report.Rmd and Report/SupplementaryMaterials.Rmd.
 This will reproduce the Report and Supplementary Materials pdf files.
 Estimated runtime: 10 minutes.

-8. If desiring the title page, run Report/CombineTitlePageReport.R.
+9. If desiring the title page, run Report/CombineTitlePageReport.R.
 This will add the title page in front of the report as in RM_Thesis_JudithNeve_0070661.pdf.
 Estimated runtime: 5 seconds.

 Notes:

-- This procedure assumes some knowledge of slurm commands and ability to modify shell files accordingly.
+- This procedure assumes basic knowledge of slurm commands and ability to modify shell files accordingly.

+- Shell files can be duplicated and modified to run smaller batches of data generation by modifying the array argument.

 - File dependencies are detailed in the folder structure.